nallen05/old-norse/bifrost/README.md

 BIFROST has not yet been tested with:
  - XTERM 1001 mode for selecting blocks of text to implement features like cut/paste
  - XTERM 1002 mode, for click-drag events
- - right click

-There is currently no plan to support the following:
- - mouse wheel scrolling
- - the middle mouse button

 ## DEBUGGING MODES